cflurin/node-red-contrib-ramp-thermostat/README.md

 ### Configuration

 Define a profile which consists of up to 10 Points.
-A Profile has at least 2 Points and should beginn at 00:00 and end at 24:00.
+A Profile has at least 2 Points and should typically start at 00:00 and end at 24:00.
 The target temperature is calculated depending on the actual time.

 ![ramp-thermostat2](https://cloud.githubusercontent.com/assets/5056710/19309043/eb5b9bea-9082-11e6-995b-fb254b7d71e5.jpeg)